treespaceNYC/orderedTrees/README.md

 ### Building Trees
 The OrderedTree constructor accepts multiple input types:
-- No input for an empty constructor
+- No input for an empty constructor, produces a tree with no leaves.
   - `tree = OrderedTree()`
 - An Int, n, that creates a caterpillar tree with n leaves
   - `tree = OrderedTree(4)`